tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-to-improve-your-tech.md

 I still think answering questions is one of the best ways to improve your skill.
 Join a QA site like [stackoverflow][3], head on to a specialized site on stackexchange, here is a list of all of them http://stackexchange.com/sites You can hit some of the [forums][4] on this site.
 For SQL server, you can also try [SQLServerCentral][5]

-If you are not comfortable with answering yet or if you realize that the questions are too difficult, don&#8217;t worry about, just start by lurking.
+If you are not comfortable with answering yet or if you realize that the questions are too difficult, don't worry about, just start by lurking.
 What you will find out over time is that every month you will be able to answer more and more of these question.
 This is because the questions are pretty much the same but some little detail might be different.
 Take a look at [the ten most asked sql server questions and

 their answer][6], these 10 questions pop up on a daily basis, after a while you will be able to answer these in your sleep